 WWF Switzerland – Long-standing Partnership with myclimate

 Back in 2007, myclimate developed exclusive carbon offset projects for Coop in collaboration with the WWF.
-The retailer offsets the emissions from unavoidable air shipments, Coop@home deliveries and business trips in this way.
+The projects are part of a comprehensive partnership with ambitious environmental objectives between WWF and Coop.
 New carbon offset projects have been developed exclusively along the Coop supply chains since 2011.
-At the time, this so-called insetting approach was trailblazing.
-Insetting projects are implemented in the regions where products to be found on the shelves at Coop are grown and are normally implemented on location by the WWF.
+At the time, this approach was trailblazing.
+Projects are implemented in the regions where products to be found on the shelves at Coop are grown and are normally implemented on location by the WWF.
 Since 2017, this commitment has been supplemented by carbon offset projects in Switzerland.

 The collaboration can point to many specific successes and advances.
 In Nepal, India and Papua New Guinea, for example, new projects have been initiated and existing activities expanded.

 In India, 3,900 biogas plants have been erected through close partnership between Coop, the WWF, Helvetas and myclimate.
 The project was implemented within the Coop added value chain, meaning that the farmers who benefit produce organic fair-trade rice for Coop and already profit from other Coop measures.
 Coop initiated this project and is responsible for full financing.

 Preliminary financing made it possible for thousands of small biogas plants to be built in Nepal, which were reliant on this sort of start-up funding.
 In Papua New Guinea, thanks to the initiative by Coop, a technology has been introduced for sewage treatment – something that is almost non-existent in the country.
 The project is therefore taking on a pioneering role in the region.